Azure/azure-functions-sql-extension/docs/SetupGuide_Java.md

     *In the above, "select * from Employees" is the SQL script run by the input binding.
 The CommandType on the line below specifies whether the first line is a query or a stored procedure.
 On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
 For more information on this, see the [SQLInput Attribute](#sqlinput-attribute) section*

-- Add 'import com.microsoft.azure.functions.sql.annotation.SQLInput;'
+- Add `import com.microsoft.azure.functions.sql.annotation.SQLInput;`
-- Create a new file and call it 'Employee.java'
+- Create a new file and call it `Employee.java`
 - Paste the below in the file.
 These are the column names of our SQL table.
 Note that the casing of the Object field names and the table column names must match.

     ```java